wzngekj/EventSpaceBooker/README.md

   * A key feature implemented is the toggling of the eye icon switching from eye-no-slash and eye-slash allowing the user to conceal and reveal the password
 - Upon submitting the form, 2 kinds of backend verification are conducted by querying using SQL on the credentials table in `credentials.db`
   * To check for valid email, if no valid email is found, the system redirects the user to `relogin.html` where the page prompts the user to re-enter the password and username, displaying an incorrect password or username message
-  * After a valid email is found, the system further checks if the password registered and associated with the matches with the password input, if not `relogin.html` is rendered
+  * After a valid email is found, the system further checks if the password registered and associated with the matches with the password input, if not `relogin.html` is rendered.
+In this software, a library specialising in giving hashing functions is used and each password when registered is hashed with a hashing algorithm, in which in the login page, can be checked by passing the user's password input into the `check_password_hash` and if hashed and matches the password in the database, is guranteed entry
 - Upon successful authentication, the user is redirected to `"/area"`
   * session is used in the software for temporary memory logging
 - If the user is new and wishes to register, a click on the `Register Now` will bring the user to the register page from `register.html` by the re-routing to `/register`